Mejolov24/CardStudio/ROADMAP.md

 ## Current TODO ###
 - [ ] update synth core to add planned changes. re organize SynthCore structs.

 - [ ] update PCM-MCU-C to add new sample format ".pcm" as default output.
+To makebthis format, simply read inside the for loop, grabbing the current audio file, Decoding itsnheader and storing it inside a variable, when the file is converted add the header then continue with the other files.

+make that if you dont input anything under filepath, grab all files from /input

 - [ ] (SynthCore) move channel specific configuration into a ChannelData struct for less nesting and simpler code, and a unified setter.